+Add a schedule for the time period during which you want to deny access.

+See Schedules.

-- Add a schedule for the time period during which you want to deny access.
-See Schedules. - Go to Firewall > Policy . - Select the tab containing the policy to which you want to deny access. - Select Insert Policy Before 2 for the policy to block. - Configure the new policy to match the policy to block with the following exceptions: - Select the schedule that you added in step Add a schedule for the time period during which you want to deny access. - Set Action to DENY. - Select OK to save the policy.
+- Go to Firewall > Policy . - Select the tab containing the policy to which you want to deny access. - Select Insert Policy Before for the policy to block. - Configure the new policy to match the policy to block with the following exceptions:

+Select the schedule that you added in step Add a schedule for the time period during which you want to deny access..

+Set Action to DENY.